Me.

 Well, that’s a story too…

-It all went extremely well and there were handshakes and goodbyes and lots of promises by everyone to never let the conversation end.
+Lots of secrets were shared, lots of pictures taken, and then lots of promises made about not letting the conversation end.
 “Why not,” someone said, “share all these insights and discoveries over email?”
+And so we did.

-When a few early bloggers picked it up and talked about it… the list grew to 300… 1,000… 3,000… 7,000… now about 10,000 and climbing.
 If I ever get the time to focus on growing the list, I’d love to take it to at least 50,000.

 But of course, the real reason I keep on doing this — even with 18 years of a very successful and financially rewarding copywriting career under my belt — is because I’m a writer.
 And writer’s write.
+So that’s what I’m doing every week.
+Keeping at it.
+Research, reading, reporting, sometimes even teaching… but always writing.

-And that’s what each issue of the Copywriter’s Roundtable — affectionately called the “CR” — is mostly about.
 You should find plenty here.
 From what’s working to what might work to what’s not working anymore… from offline to online selling… what to charge, how to get clients, and how to work with designers… the list goes on.

 In all, I’m confident it adds up to some pretty valuable stuff.
 I know it does, in fact, because everything you’ll read about is pretty much what I do, know, and use… and frankly, it’s working out pretty well for me.